rficu/rpr/README.md

 able to send the video to everyone so it also requests packet relay service from one of the nodes.

-Later during the session, a node exits the session which is noticed by the node that was in need of packet relaying.
-This prompts the node to end the RPR agreement with the selected relay and the node start to send packets normally again.

 ```
 go run cmd/demo2/main.go
 ```